imgly/pesdk-cordova/README.md

 ### Android

+**Configuration for Android:**
+Configure PhotoEditor SDK for Android by opening `imglyConfig.gradle`, you can comment out the modules you don't need to save size.

 Because PhotoEditor SDK for Android is quite large, there is a high chance that you will need to enable [Multidex](https://developer.android.com/studio/build/multidex) for your project as follows:

 ```sh